 Workers’ compensation laws do not provide for additional benefits for pain and suffering.
 They are basically income protection laws.
 An injured employee receives benefits due to an inability to work.
-If pain prevents the employee from returning to work, then he/she will receive weekly compensation, but will not receive additional compensation for pain and suffering like in a personal injury case.
+If pain prevents the employee from returning to work, the employee will receive weekly compensation, but no additional compensation for pain and suffering like in a personal injury case.

-Total disability means that the employee cannot work at any type of employment; he/she is completely disabled.
+Total disability means that the employee cannot work at any type of employment—not at their former job or any other job.
 Partial disability means that the employee has some sort of work capacity, perhaps the ability to perform sedentary or light duty work.

 The amount of weekly benefits for total disability is usually 60% or 2/3 (66 2/3%) of the employee’s pre-injury average weekly wage (AWW).
 AWW is the employee’s actual earnings, including overtime, for a certain number of weeks before the injury (up to 52), divided by that number of weeks.
 However, most states have capped the maximum weekly benefit at around $1,000 per week, regardless of the employee’s AWW.

 The benefits for partial disability are calculated in a different way.
-Since an employee on partial disability is assumed to be able to work, at least part time or in a light duty job, partial disability benefits are calculated by reducing the employee’s AWW by his/her current earnings or earning capacity.
-So, if the employee’s pre-injury AWW is $1,000, current earning capacity is $500, and he/she is in a state where total disability is 60% of AWW, his/her partial disability rate is:
+Since an employee on partial disability is assumed to be able to work, at least part time or in a light duty job, partial disability benefits are calculated by reducing the employee’s AWW by current earnings or earning capacity.
+So, if the employee’s pre-injury AWW is $1,000, current earning capacity is $500, and he or she is in a state where total disability is 60% of AWW, the partial disability rate is:

 .6 x (1,000 – 500) = .6 x 500 = $300 per week.